rshisman/wifi-networks/README.md

 run ./run_wifi_networks_docker.sh
 ```

-3. At this point, you should have a container named 'wifi-networks-cont1' (run 'docker ps' to validate).
+At this point, you should have a running container named 'wifi-networks-cont1'
+run `docker ps` to verify.

 Sending requets
 ----------------